5th Annual Midwest Mediation Conference

 Task Force Established to Consider Changes to Indiana's ADR Rules

 Indiana Chief Justice Brent Dickson has appointed an Alternative Dispute Resolution Task Force, chaired by Judge David Avery to consider and propose changes to the current Indiana Rules of Alternative Dispute Resolution.
 Subcommittees have also been established to review the ADR Rules in four areas: (1) domestic relations mediation; (2) civil mediation; (3) arbitration; and (4) mini-trials, summary jury trials, and private judges.
-The IAM is well represented in this process by Past President Kim Van Valer, Vice President Ann Thrasher, and director Andrea Ciobanu.
+The IAM is well represented in this process by Past President Kim Van Valer, the current President Ann Thrasher, and director Andrea Ciobanu.

 IAM Continues to Investigate Community Mediation Centers